JamesStimson/transcluster/README.md

 # transcluster

-This is the first version of transcluster, for inferring transmission clusters from sequence alignments and sample dates.
+This is transcluster, a package for inferring transmission clusters from sequence alignments and sample dates.
 More user-friendly interfaces are in development.

-There is a simple starter vignette in the vignette folder.
+There is a simple starter vignette in the vignettes folder.

-More examples will be added soon.